Modelling reporting delays for disease surveillance data: Model application

 \subsection{Dengue fever in Rio de Janeiro, Brazil}

 Dengue fever is an infectious vector-borne disease that has been endemic in Brazil since 1986.
-The transmission of dengue is characterized by significant year-to-year variability, driven by the complex interactions between environmental factors (such as temperature and humidity), human factors (such as population immunity and mobility), and viral factors (circulating strains) modulating dengue transmission.
-Uncertainties in these interactions impair the ability to prepare for and adequately allocate resources to reduce disease burden.
-In this context, continuous surveillance, fast analysis and response are key for a successful control.
-In principle, reporting of dengue is mandatory for up to seven days of case identification.
-However, in practice less than 50\% of the cases are reported within one week, less than 75\% within four weeks and no more than 90\% within 9 weeks.
+The transmission of dengue is characterized by significant year-to-year variability, driven by the complex interactions between environmental factors (such as temperature and humidity), human factors (such as population immunity and mobility), and viral factors (circulating strains).
+Uncertainties in these interactions impair the ability to prepare for and allocate resources to reduce disease burden.
+In this context, continuous surveillance, fast analysis and response are key for a successful control. {In principle, dengue is meant to be reported within seven days of case identification.} However, in practice less than 50\% of the cases are reported within one week, less than 75\% within four weeks and no more than 90\% within 9 weeks.
 Therefore, a reasonable upper bound for the delay time $D$ is 10 weeks.

-Reported suspected cases of dengue as recorded by the Brazilian National Notification System (SINAN and DENGON) were provided by the Rio de Janeiro Health Secretariat.
-Records include two dates: date of reporting (when doctor fills in the reporting sheet) and date of digitalization (when the sheet is fed into the system).
-The former is used as a reference for t.
-Date of disease onset, although available, presented a large percentage of missing values.